Quantum Algorithms for Structured Prediction: Background

 Let $\mathcal{X}$ be a feature set and $\mathcal{Y} = \{-1, 1\}$ be the label set.
 We are also given a training dataset $\mathcal{S} \subseteq \mathcal{X} \times \mathcal{Y}.$ A linear classifier is then given by two (tunable) parameters $w$ and $b$ defining a separating hyperplane $w^T x + b$.
 For a point $(x, y) \in \mathcal S$, the positivity of $y(w^T x + b)$ indicates the correct classification of $x$.
 The SVM optimization problem can be expressed as

-The constraints ensure not only that every $(x, y) \in \mathcal S$ is classified correctly, but also with a confidence margin.
+The constraints ensure not only that every $(x, y) \in \mathcal S$ is classified correctly, but done so with a confidence margin.
 If $y (w^T x + b)$ is positive, one could superficially satisfy $y \left(w^T x + b\right) \geq 1$ by scaling up $w$ and $b$.
-To avoid this we minimize $\frac{1}2 \|w\|^2$.
+To avoid this we minimize the objective $\frac{1}2 \|w\|^2$.
 In other words, the constraints ensure that the distance of $\mathcal S$ to the classifying hyperplane is at least $1/\|w\|$, and the objective function asks for this margin to be maximized.

 Often, the above optimization problem is infeasible, so we would rather solve a relaxation of it by introducing slack variables for every data point in $\mathcal{S}$: